Tuesday, January 14, 2025

 *Spoiler Free Review*

-If you would like the full review, with spoilers, details, and fangirling, there will be a link here once that post is out (likely tomorrow).
+If you would like the full review, with spoilers, details, and fangirling, follow this link to the full review!

 Three years after A Touch of Malice, the final book in the Hades x Persephone saga came out last spring and wrapped up this epic retelling of the classical Greek relationship where the characters are still alive and well in a modern day version of the world where New Athens is the seat of the gods and all the legends and creatures are real.
 I have been WAITING for this book for all three of those years (tragic, I know), but I honestly didn't pick it up until just now because it was so long ago that I read the previous one that I just wasn't itching to read this one.
 I also have only read one of the Hades books (Hades Saga), which apparently enriches the reading experience, but I thought I was fine without it and still really enjoyed myself.
 If someone has been reading the Hades Saga though, they would have only waited a year for this to come out because A Game of Gods came out only last year.